If you are planning a visit to the Bernese Alps and only have the time, or the money, for Jungfraujoch or Schilthorn, which one should you visit?

 First, you will have to get to Kleine Scheidegg or Eigergletscher.
 The final train to Jungfraujoch, called the Jungfraubahn, leaves from Kleine Scheidegg.

-New for 2021 is the Eiger Express.
-This brand new gondola connects Grindelwald with Eigergletscher, cutting down travel times.
-If you are starting in Grindelwald or Interlaken Ost, you will take the Eiger Express to Eigergletscher, then board the Jungfraubahn at this station, and take this train to Jungfraujoch.
+The Eiger Express is a brand new gondola connects Grindelwald with Eigergletscher, cutting down travel times.
+If you are starting in Grindelwald or Interlaken, you will take the Eiger Express to Eigergletscher, then board the Jungfraubahn at this station, and take this train to Jungfraujoch.